libcsp/libcsp/doc/protocolstack.rst

 UDP is very practical to implement request/reply based communication where a single packet forms the request and a single packet forms the reply.
 In this case a typical request and wait protocol is used between the client and server, which will simply return an error if a reply is not received within a specified time limit.
 An error would normally lead to a retransmission of the request from the user or operator which sent the request.

 While UDP is very simple, it also has some limitations.
 Normally a human in the loop is a good thing when operating the satellite over UDP.
 But when it comes to larger file transfers, the human becomes the bottleneck.
-When a high-speed file transfer is initiated data acknowledgement should be done automatically in order to speed up the transfer.
+When a high-speed file transfer is initiated data acknowledgment should be done automatically in order to speed up the transfer.
 This is where the RDP protocol can help.

 RDP
 ^^^